MicroStrategy/rest-api-docs/docs/common-workflows/use-prompts-objects/prompt-types/value-prompts.md

   }
   ```

-## Get Information About a Value Prompt
+## Get information about a value prompt

 You use the following REST API endpoints to get information about value prompts applied to dossier, document, and report objects in the metadata, as well as instances of those objects: